 Computational history of chemistry

-Questions related to this research topic can be addressed to Guillermo Restrepo at restrepo@mis.mpg.de or guillermorestrepo@gmail.com.
+Should you have any inquiries related to this research area, please feel free to contact Guillermo Restrepo at restrepo@mis.mpg.de or guillermorestrepo@gmail.com.

 References: